cesanta/mongoose-os-smart-light/README.md

 The resulting `backend/data/dash_db.json` mDash database was committed to the repo.
-The API key, automatically created for the admin user, is used by the API Server for all API Server <-> mDash communication.
+The API key, automatically created for the admin user, is used by the API Server for all API Server <-> mDash communication, and specified as the `--token` flag in the `backend/docker-compose.yml` file.
+Thus, the API Server talks to the mDash with the administrative privileges.

-## Frontend

 ## Device provisioning process

 ## Mobile app

+The mobile app is a Progressive Web App (PWA).
+When first downloaded and run on a mobile phone or desktop browser, it generates a unique ID, and sets a cookie `app_id`, which is used to authenticate the mobile phone with the API server.
+The API server creates a user on the mDash for that `app_id`.

 ## Mongoose OS - based firmware